Paloma Faith

 Paloma Faith Blomfield (born 21 July 1981) is an English singer, songwriter, actress and television personality.
 After signing with Epic Records in 2008, Faith released her debut album, Do You Want the Truth or Something Beautiful?
 (2009), which produced the UK top-twenty singles "Stone Cold Sober" and "New York".
 Her second album, Fall to Grace (2012), charted at number two on the UK Albums Chart, earned her two Brit Award nominations, and spawned her first UK top-ten single "Picking Up the Pieces" and the top-twenty cover version of INXS's "Never Tear Us Apart".

 Faith's third album, A Perfect Contradiction (2014), was certified double platinum by the British Phonographic Industry and spawned the UK top-ten singles "Can't Rely on You" and "Only Love Can Hurt Like This", with the latter topping the charts in Australia.
-She collaborated with the duo Sigma on the 2014 single "Changing", which charted atop the UK Singles Chart.
+She collaborated with the duo Sigma on the 2014 single "Changing", which charted atop the UK singles chart.
 Her fourth album, The Architect (2017), debuted at number one in the UK, becoming Faith's first number one album.
-In 2018, she featured on DJ Sigala's single "Lullaby".
+In 2018, she co-wrote and featured on DJ Sigala's single "Lullaby".
 Her next two albums, Infinite Things (2020) and The Glorification of Sadness (2024), both reached the top-five in the UK.

 As an actress, Faith appeared in the films St Trinian's (2007), The Imaginarium of Doctor Parnassus (2009), Dread (2009), Youth (2015), and the television series Pennyworth (2019–2022).
 She has also served as a coach on the television talent show The Voice UK (2016) and its spin-off The Voice Kids (2020).
 In 2024, Faith released the memoir, MILF, which became a Sunday Times Bestseller.
-In 2025, she was a contestant on the reality television show The Celebrity Traitors.
+In 2025, she was a contestant on the first series of the reality television show The Celebrity Traitors.